More and more Birmingham students are benefiting from guidance and support from graduates to prepare for working life.

 All career paths are suitable for mentoring: mentors can take many forms, from senior figures in business and industry through to family members.

-Alumnus Ademide Ademaike (MPharm Clinical and Experimental Medicine, 2017) is now pursuing a career in music through a capella group The Sons of Pitches but was able to call upon advice within his family for his Pharmacy degree.
+Alumnus Ademide Adenaike (MPharm Clinical and Experimental Medicine, 2017) is now pursuing a career in music through a capella group The Sons of Pitches but was able to call upon advice within his family for his Pharmacy degree.

 He says: ‘My first year at Birmingham didn’t go to plan exam-wise.
 I had a mentor within the family who works in healthcare and he gave me lots of different ways to look at how to study and tackle the degree.